Shuaib

-Shuaib, Shoaib, Shuayb or Shuʿayb (شُعَيْب, [ʃuʕajb]; meaning: "who shows the right path") is an ancient Midianite Nabi (Prophet) in Islam, and the most revered prophet in the Druze faith.
-Shuayb is traditionally identified with the Biblical Jethro, Moses' father-in-law.
-Shuaib is mentioned in the Quran a total of 11 times.
-He is believed to have lived after Ibrahim (Abraham), and Muslims believe that he was sent as a prophet to a community: the Midianites, who are also known as the Aṣḥāb al-Aykah ("Companions of the Wood"), since they used to worship a large tree.
-To the people, Shuaib proclaimed the straight path and warned the people to end their fraudulent ways.
-When the community did not repent, Allāh (God) destroyed the community.
+Shuaib, Shoaib, Shuayb or Shuʿayb (شُعَيْب, [ʃuʕajb]; meaning: "who shows the right path") is an ancient Midianite prophet in Islam and the most revered prophet in the Druze faith.
+Shuaib is sometimes identified with the Hebrew biblical Jethro, Moses's father-in-law.
+Shuaib is mentioned in the Quran 11 times.
+He is believed to have lived after Ibrahim (Abraham), and Muslims believe that he was sent as a prophet to the Midianites, who are also known as the Aṣḥāb al-Aykah ("Companions of the Wood") for their worship of a large tree.
+To the Midianites, Shuaib proclaimed the "straight path", warning them to end their fraudulent ways.
+When the community did not repent, God destroyed the community.

-Alongside Hud, Saleh and Muhammad, Shuaib is understood by Muslims as one of the four Arabian prophets sent by God.
-It is said that he was known by Muslims as "the eloquent preacher amongst the prophets", because he was, according to tradition, granted talent and eloquence in his language.
+Alongside Hud, Salih, and Muhammad, Shuaib is understood by Muslims as one of the four Arabian prophets sent by God.
+Ibn Kathir stated that he was known by Muslims as "the eloquent preacher amongst the prophets" because he was, according to tradition, granted talent and eloquence in his language.

-The Druze revere Shuaib as an important figure in their faith, and hold an annual pilgrimage to Nabi Shu'ayb, the purported location of his tomb, in the Lower Galilee.
+The Druze honor Shuaib as their principal prophet and hold an annual pilgrimage to Nabi Shu’ayb—a site in the Lower Galilee believed by Druze to be his tomb—from April 25 to 28, known as Ziyara.

 Historical context

-The area to which Shuʿayb was sent to is named 'Madyan in the Qur'an, known in English as Midian, which is frequently referred to in the Bible.
+The area to which Shuʿayb was sent to is named Madyan in the Qur'an, known in English as Midian, which is frequently referred to in the Hebrew Bible.
 The Midianites were said to be of Arab descent, though being neighbors of the Biblical Canaanites, they intermixed with them.
-It is said they were a wandering tribe, and that their principal territory at the time of Musa (Moses) was the Sinai Peninsula.
+It is said they were a wandering tribe, and that their principal territory at the time of Moses was the Sinai Peninsula.
+The historical region of Midian roughly corresponds to what is now province of Tabuk in Saudi Arabia.

+According to the Book of Genesis, the Midianites were the descendants of Midian, a son of Abraham and his wife Keturah: "Abraham took a wife, and her name was Keturah.
+And she bare him Zimran, and Jokshan, and Medan, and Midian, and Ishbak, and Shuah" (Genesis 25:1–2, King James Version).

+Midian can be considered as being part of the Hejaz, which is significant for Muslims as the region of their two holiest cities, Mecca and Medina.

 Disputed identification with Jethro

-Jethro is mentioned in the Bible (Exodus 3:1) as the father in law of Moses.
+Jethro is mentioned in the Bible (Exodus 3:1) as the father-in-law of Moses.
 Although Shuaib is frequently identified with the Midianite priest Jethro, most modern scholars reject this identification.
 Classical commentators, such as Ibn Kathir, say Shuʿayb was a great-grandson of Abraham: Shuʿayb is believed to have been the son of Mikil, son of Midian, son of Abraham.
-That would render impossible the identification with Jethro, who lived at the time of Moses, purportedly hundreds of years after Abraham.
+That would render impossible the identification with Jethro, who purportedly lived hundreds of years after Abraham.